 Speaker placement is crucial in creating an immersive audio experience in a home theater.
 Incorrect placement can result in sound distortions and an imbalance in audio quality, affecting the overall enjoyment of the media.
 For example, speakers placed too close to walls or corners can enhance the bass frequencies disproportionately, overshadowing dialogues and mid-range sounds.
 Ideally, the front speakers should be placed at an equal distance from the screen and at ear height when seated.
 Surround speakers should be positioned slightly behind the viewer to enhance the feeling of being enveloped by sound.
 Dolby Atmos setups, which include overhead speakers, need careful placement to ensure the sound envelops the listener accurately, mimicking a real-life audio environment.
 Not adhering to these principles can lead to a flat and unengaging audio experience, undermining the potential of high-quality audio equipment.

-3. Neglect Acoustic Treatments
+3. Poor Acoustic Treatments

 4. Overlook Lighting Control